 Cognition Therapeutics Appoints John Doyle to the Role of Chief Financial Officer

-PURCHASE, N.Y. , May 01, 2023 (GLOBE NEWSWIRE) -- Cognition Therapeutics, Inc. CGTX, today announced the appointment of John Doyle to the role of chief financial officer.
+/EIN News/ -- PURCHASE, N.Y. , May 01, 2023 (GLOBE NEWSWIRE) -- Cognition Therapeutics, Inc. (Nasdaq: CGTX), today announced the appointment of John Doyle to the role of chief financial officer.
 Mr. Doyle has substantial experience leading and managing financial operations at development- and commercial-stage public life sciences companies through financings, mergers, acquisitions and licensing agreements.

 “John has significant experience raising capital in challenging markets and leading companies through the evolution to commercialization.
 We look forward to leveraging his skills, his relationships on Wall Street, and his strategic insights as we move forward together as a company,” said Lisa Ricciardi, Cognition’s president and CEO.